Judah-pixel/Bank-app/README.md

-This is a Bank app
+This is a ****Cryio Bank****

-The classes; Account, Savings and current were by Judah The current in pages by Gideon
+The classes; Account, Savings and current were by Judah

+The page, current and interactive home buttons by Emmanuel

-The savings limit and withdrawal system by Micheal
+The homepage, savings limit and withdrawal system in pages by Micheal

+Module Not Found fix by Wayne

+Success messages by Gideo